Whole Wheat Reduced-Fat Chocolate Banana Bread

 It doesn’t happen often because I like them green and Ben likes them on the brown side, and we typically freeze some brown ones for smoothies.
 But we go through about 4 bunches of bananas a week so I often buy even more to ensure that there will be some ready to turn into banana bread.

 I’ve been making reduced fat banana bread for a long time and it is a family favorite.
-Reduced fat banana bread is so super moist without hardly any oil, using applesauce to replace most of the oil.
+Reduced fat banana bread is so super moist using a minimal amount oil, substituting applesauce to replace most of the oil.
 It freezes great and I often make two loaves so that I have one to pull out of the freezer when the first loaf has been eaten (in other words, in two days or less).

 Update: I wrote a new post about my whole wheat banana bread which is the way I make it now.